quachtridat/quachtridat/README.md

 #### I'm Dat Quach.
 My interest is software development.

-- I'm an BSc.
-IT graduate from Fairleigh Dickinson University (FDU).
+- I'm a software engineer.
 - I’m currently working on:
   - [SFUAnime's Discord bot - Ren](https://github.com/SFUAnime/Ren).
 - What I have worked on: